data-preservation-programs/singularity/docs/cli-reference/datasource/add/gphotos.md

       Without this flag, archived media will not be visible in directory listings and won't be transferred.

+   --gphotos-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

    --gphotos-client-id
       OAuth Client Id.

       Leave blank normally.

+   --gphotos-client-secret
+      OAuth Client Secret.

+      Leave blank normally.

+   --gphotos-token-url
+      Token server url.

+      Leave blank to use the provider defaults.

+   --gphotos-read-only
+      Set to make the Google Photos backend read only.

+      If you choose read only then rclone will only request read only access to your photos, otherwise rclone will request full access.

+   --gphotos-read-size
+      Set to read the size of media items.

+      Normally rclone does not read the size of media items since this takes another transaction.
+This isn't necessary for syncing.
+However rclone mount needs to know the size of files in advance of reading them, so setting this flag when using rclone mount is recommended if you want to read the media.

 OPTIONS: